mike-gustafson/BabelBot/README.md

 ## 🚀 About BabelBot

-BabelBot is your AI-powered language companion, breaking down language barriers with cutting-edge technology.
+BabelBot is your API-powered language companion, breaking down language barriers with cutting-edge technology.
 Whether you're traveling abroad, learning a new language, or just need quick translations, BabelBot has you covered.

 ### ✨ Key Features